Mithun-Aggarwal/Webscrapper_basic/README.md

 `discover` crawls pages within the configured domain, records downloadable files to `state/manifest.jsonl`, and prints a summary.
 `download` retrieves any files listed in the manifest and saves them under `out/`, replicating the site's domain and path.
 Unchanged files are skipped on re-runs.
+Both commands display progress bars with estimated completion times so you can monitor discovery and download runs.

 ## Incremental behaviour